Bias Mimicking: A Simple Sampling Approach for Bias Mitigation: Heavy Makeup Benchmark

 \section{Heavy Makeup Benchmark}

-Prior work \cite{hong2021unbiased} uses the Heavy Makeup binary attribute prediction task from CelebA [20] as a benchmark for bias mitigation, where Gender is the sensitive attribute.
+Prior work \cite{hong2021unbiased} uses the Heavy Makeup binary attribute prediction task from CelebA \cite{liu2015faceattributes} as a benchmark for bias mitigation, where Gender is the sensitive attribute.
 In this experiment, Heavy Makeup's attribute is biased toward the sensitive group: Female.
-In our experiments, we found that this benchmark contains significant noise.
-We believe this noise stems from the fact that Heavy Makeup is subjective metric.
-Moreover, It is influenced by cultural elements, lighting conditions, and camera pose.
-Thus, we expect a fair amount of label noise, which we verify via a qualitative and quantitative analysis below.
+We note that the notion of "Heavy Makeup" is quite subjective.
+The attribute labels may vary significantly according to cultural elements, lighting conditions, and camera pose considerations.
+Thus, we expect a fair amount of label noise, \ie, inconsistency with label assignment.
+We document this problem in a Quantitative and Qualitative analysis below.